 Our early work was all in person.
 When COVID struck, we adapted to working online and can now offer to help both online and in person.

-Our lesson plan and videos are all available to STEM Ambassadors on the STEM Resource Hub (and, we are busily creating versions in Welsh).
+Our lesson plan and videos are all available, in English and Welsh, to STEM Ambassadors on the STEM Resource Hub.

 Previous Feature Button